HerveFrezza-Buet/exam-tp-info/README.md

 Once instrumentation is done, you can generate both versions of your files.
 Let us consider directory `testing` and `exam` for putting these two versions.
-From <subject>, you can type
+From SUBJECT, you can type

 ```mkdir testing exam
 find . -maxdepth 1 \( -name '*.hpp' -o -name '*.cpp' \) -exec tpinf-make-testable-source.py \{} testing \;